NBA Vegas Odds FAQ

 The odds on these types of bets aren't like the odds you see on a moneyline, spread or total.
 Yes, the numbers do mean the same in terms of payouts but they are calculated differently and set up differently as well.

 When you look at futures bets like an NBA Finals Champion, Eastern or Western Conference Champion or playoff qualifier, the odds are calculated based on how each team's chances are of accomplishing the particular feat you are betting on.
 Taking the Milwaukee Bucks as an example, you might see their playoff odds before the season starts somewhere around -350.
-This means they Bucks are heavy favorites to make the playoffs and you would need to bet $350 on them in order to make $100 in profit.
+This means they Bucks are heavy favorites to make the playoffs and you would need to bet $350 on them to make $100 in profit.

 A team's odds to win their conference or the NBA Finals will always payout better than the odds of just making the playoffs, as those feats are much more difficult.
 So if the Bucks are -350 to make the playoffs, they could be -110 to win the Eastern Conference and +250 to win the NBA Finals.
 As the season progresses, the odds for each team in each scenario are updated.
 You may find your best value on a team before the season starts or just a few games before the regular season ends.